Cartus/AMR-Literature/README.md

 * AMR parsing using stack-LSTMs. **EMNLP2017**
 * Getting the most out of amr parsing. **EMNLP2017**
 * Robust incremental neural semantic graph parsing. **ACL2017**
+* Neural AMR: Sequence-to-Sequence Models for Parsing and Generation.
+ACL2017
+* A constrained graph algebra for semantic parsing with AMRs.
+IWCS2017
+* Oxford at SemEval-2017 Task 9: Neural AMR Parsing with Pointer-Augmented Attention.
+SemEval2017
+* 	SemEval-2017 Task 9: Abstract Meaning Representation Parsing and Generation.
+SemEval2017
+* RIGOTRIO at SemEval-2017 Task 9: Combining Machine Learning and Grammar Engineering for AMR Parsing and Generatio.
+SemEval2017
+* Neural Shift-Reduce CCG Semantic Parsing.
+EMNLP2016
+* AMR Parsing with an Incremental Joint Model.
+EMNLP2016
+* Noise Reduction and Targeted Exploration in Imitation Learning for Abstract Meaning Representation Parsing.
+ACL2016
 * An incremental parser for abstract meaning representation. **EACL2016**
+* Generation from Abstract Meaning Representation using Tree Transducers.
+NAACL2016
+* Between a Rock and a Hard Place -- Uniform Parsing for Hyperedge Replacement DAG Grammars.
+LATA 2016
+* CMU at SemEval-2016 Task 8: Graph-based AMR Parsing with Infinite Ramp Loss.
+SemEval2016
+* UCL+Sheffield at SemEval-2016 Task 8: Imitation learning for AMR parsing with an alpha-bound.
+SemEval2016
+* CAMR at SemEval-2016 Task 8: An Extended Transition-based AMR Parser.
+SemEval2016
+* CU-NLP at SemEval-2016 Task 8: AMR Parsing using LSTM-based Recurrent Neural Networks.
+SemEval2016
+* ICL-HD at SemEval-2016 Task 8: Meaning Representation Parsing - Augmenting AMR Parsing with a Preposition Semantic Role Labeling Neural Network.
+SemEval2016
+* CLIP@UMD at SemEval-2016 Task 8: Parser for Abstract Meaning Representation using Learning to Search.
+SemEval2016
+* UofR at SemEval-2016 Task 8: Learning Synchronous Hyperedge Replacement Grammar for AMR Parsing.
+SemEval2016
+* M2L at SemEval-2016 Task 8: AMR Parsing with Neural Networks.
+SemEval2016
+* RIGA at SemEval-2016 Task 8: Impact of Smatch Extensions and Character-Level Neural Translation on AMR Parsing Accuracy.
+SemEval2016
+* Broad-coverage CCG Semantic Parsing with AMR.
+EMNLP2015
+* Using Syntax-Based Machine Translation to Parse English into Abstract Meaning Representation.
+EMNLP2015
+* A Synchronous Hyperedge Replacement Grammar based approach for AMR parsing.
+CoNLL2015
+* Robust Subgraph Generation Improves Abstract Meaning Representation Parsing.
+ACL2015
+* Graph parsing with s-graph grammars.
+ACL2015
+* Boosting Transition-based AMR Parsing with Refined Actions and Auxiliary Analyzers.
+ACL2015
 * A transition-based algorithm for AMR parsing. **NAACL2015**
+* An AMR parser for English, French, German, Spanish and Japanese and a new AMR-annotated corpus.
+Demo NAACL2015
+*

+* A Discriminative Graph-Based Parser for the Abstract Meaning Representation.
+ACL2014

 ### Multilingual/Cross-Lingual AMR Parsing